vvoelz/gnina_demo/README.md

 ### Preparation

+1. Load the GCC v8.4 C++ shared libaries using `module load gcc/8.4.0`
-1. Run `./download_gnina` to get an executable copy of gnina.
+2. Run `./download_gnina` to get an executable copy of gnina.
-2. Prepare the receptor using `python prepare_receptor.py`
+3. Prepare the receptor using `python prepare_receptor.py`
-3. Prepare the ligands using `python prepare_ligands.py`
+4. Prepare the ligands using `python prepare_ligands.py`

 ### Docking